Can Capital Reviews

 - Require a personal guarantee from the business owner.

 - A 3% origination fee for term loans and $395 administration fee for cash advances.

 - Loans are not available in the state of Vermont.

 See above info for Can Capital Reviews.
 If you are a current or former Can Capital customer, we’d like to hear from you.
 How was your experience?
 Are you a repeat user?

 Can Capital is a self-described technology-driven, specialty finance company.
 With offices in New York, Georgia and Costa Rica, they’re a bit of an unusual fintech (financial technology) in that they’ve been around since 1998.

 Since that time, Can Capital reports providing funding for over 81,000 small businesses with total loan volume of over $7 billion.
 Such loans have provided net working capital to businesses including restaurants, auto repair shops and medical services.

-The company provides funding through small business loans and merchant cash advances.
+The company provides funding through online small business loans and merchant cash advances.
 The business loans are term loans, with a fixed rate and repayment schedule.
 Interestingly, the repayment is automated and comes out of the business’ bank account on a daily schedule.

 These loans are reportedly funded by WebBank, a Utah-based industrial bank.
 This is not uncommon for nimbler fintech names to have some of the funding coming from a traditional bank.
 They also receive capital from some alternative asset funds, driven by investors looking for higher yields.